Children with serious behavioral disorders might fare better at school if they get some exercise during the day, a new study suggests.

 The study concluded that, “Aerobic cybercycling PE shows promise for improving self-regulation and classroom functioning among children with complex behavioral health disorders.
 This school-based exercise intervention may significantly improve child behavioral health without increasing parental burden or health care costs, or disrupting academic schedules.”

 Read the feature article about this study in HealthDay online.
 The study, “Cybercycling Effects on Classroom Behavior in Children With Behavioral Health Disorders: An RCT” was published in the January edition of Pediatrics.
-The study abstract is available online here.
+Read the study abstract here.